proofrock/ws4sqlite-docs/cheat-sheet.md

       hashedPassword: b133...     # SHA-256 of the password in HEX form
 disableWALMode: true
 readOnly: true
-maintenance:
+schedTasks:                       # Multiple tasks are possible
-  schedule: "0 0 * * *"           # Cron format without seconds (m h d m wd)
+  - schedule: "0 0 * * *"         # Cron format without seconds (m h d m wd)
     atStartup: false              # This (as true) or schedule must be present
     doVacuum: true
     doBackup: true
-  backupTemplate: ~/temp_%s.db    # A placeholder %s must be present,
-                                  #  it will be replaced with yyyyMMdd_HHmm
+    backupTemplate: ~/temp_%s.db  # A placeholder %s must be present, it will be replaced with yyyyMMdd_HHmm
     numFiles: 3                   # Backup files to keep
-  statements:                     # SQL Statements to execute at every maintenance run
+    statements:                   # SQL Statements to execute at every scheduled run
       - DELETE FROM myTable WHERE tstamp < CURRENT_TIMESTAMP - 3600
       - ...
+  - atStartup: true               # This (as true) or schedule must be present
+    doVacuum: true
 corsOrigin: https://myownsite.com # Access-Control-Allow-Origin
 useOnlyStoredStatements: true
 storedStatements: